chrisdavis2110/meshcore-coverage-map/server/ENV_CONFIG.md

 # Environment Configuration

+**See `.env.example` for the complete configuration template with all available options.**

+This document provides additional details and explanations for environment variables.

+## Quick Start

+1. Copy the example file: `cp .env.example .env`
+2. Edit `.env` with your actual values
+3. For Docker: The `docker-compose.yml` automatically loads `.env` file

 ## Location Validation Settings

 The application can optionally validate that locations are within a certain distance from a center point.
 By default, validation is disabled (no distance limit).